quasarframework/quasar/docs/src/pages/options/installing-icon-libraries.md

 ```

 ## Using Fontawesome-Pro
-If you have a Fontawesome 5 Pro license and want to use it instead Fontawesome Free version.
-Following this instructions.
+If you have a Fontawesome 5 Pro license and want to use it instead of the Fontawesome Free version, follow these instructions:

 1. Open [Linked Accounts section](https://fontawesome.com/account) in Fontawesome's user account page to grab npm TOKENID (login if necessary).
 2. Create or append TOKENID into file .npmrc (file path same as package.json):